Unity-Technologies/2d-extras/README.md

 - **Random**: Random Tiles are tiles which pseudo-randomly pick a sprite from a given list of sprites and a target location, and displays that sprite.
 - **Terrain**: Terrain Tiles, similar to Pipeline Tiles, are tiles which take into consideration its orthogonal and diagonal neighboring tiles and displays a sprite depending on whether the neighboring tile is the same tile.
 - **RuleTile**: Generic visual tile for creating different tilesets like terrain, pipeline, random or animated tiles.
+- **Hexagonal Rule Tile**: A Rule Tile for use with Hexagonal Grids.
+Enable Flat Top for Flat Top Hexagonal Grids and disable for Pointed Top Hexagonal Grids.
+- **Isometric Rule Tile**: A Rule Tile for use with Isometric Grids.
 - **RuleOverrideTile**: Rule Override Tiles are Tiles which can override a subset of Rules for a given Rule Tile to provide specialised behaviour while keeping most of the Rules originally set in the Rule Tile.
 - **Weighted Random**: Weighted Random Tiles are tiles which randomly pick a sprite from a given list of sprites and a target location, and displays that sprite.
 The sprites can be weighted with a value to change its probability of appearing.